Process

 Copied

-All processing methods in this guide return a new object.
+All processing methods in this guide return a new Dataset object.
 Modification is not done in-place.
 Be careful about overriding your previous dataset!

 There are several functions for rearranging the structure of a dataset.
 These functions are useful for selecting only the rows you want, creating train and test splits, and sharding very large datasets into smaller chunks.